Antonio-Bassi/AES128_C/README.md

 # About me:
 Hello and welcome to this repository page.
 Feel free to get in contact with me or to contribute to this project.
 It is a small personal project that I intend to make it grow.
-I am an electrical engineer specialized in the telecommunications field and I just recently arrived in the work market.
+I am an electrical engineer specialized in the telecommunications field and I recently arrived in the work market.
 My knowledge around programming practices in industry is really limited, so any advice is greatly appreciated.
 My emails are listed bellow:

 :incoming_envelope: antoniovitor.gb@gmail.com